richardupright/TF-cronos/README.md

 		* git add identity.tf
 		* git commit -m ""
 		* git push
-		*	use git tortoise for windows to use a graphic interface
+		*use git tortoise for windows to use a graphic interface*
 	* Now that you’ve configured your workspace, select Queue plan from the top right, enter a reason, and then press Queue plan.
-4. using terraform for two environnements
+2. using terraform for two environnements
+Before going further, make sure you have admin access to 2 Okta environments.
+You will use ony git rep with different branches corresponding to the okta tenants.
+For easy configuration, master will be connected to the workspace TF-cronos-prod, and the branch 'dev' to the workspace TF-cronos-dev
 	* create a branch (dev) on the github repo
 		* on windows, git checkout -b dev
 		* git push origin dev
 	* create new workspace (tf-cronos-dev)
-		* select git as vcs, in advanced settings on step 3 specifythe vcs branch as dev
+		* select git as vcs, in advanced settings on step 3 specify the vcs branch as dev
 		* in settings of workspace, set for the method apply to auto apply (not manual)
 			* with auto apply, every commit on the branch dev will start a terraform plan / apply
-	* promote changes (let the dev team apply the change into the prod environnement)
+	* Apply the change you made in the dev branch into the prod branch
 		* on git, settings > branches > add rule and enter master as the branch pattern to protect
 		* apply the Require pull request reviews before merging and Require status checks to pass before merging
 		* select dismiss state pull and require review from code owners also
 	* applying changes to the prod environnement
 		* on git, open a pull request
 		* base master <- compare dev

+## Atom
-5. Configure Atom for easier use of github
+Configure Atom for easier use of github
     * Download here : https://atom.io/
     * plugins to install :
       * https://atom.io/packages/git-plus
       * https://atom.io/packages/language-hcl
       * https://atom.io/packages/atom-beautify
     * Configure github with SSH : https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh

-6. Links to documentation
+## Links to documentation
 	* [Terraform docs](https://www.terraform.io/docs/providers/okta/index.html)
 	* [Terraform examples](https://github.com/articulate/terraform-provider-okta/tree/master/examples)
 	* [Source code of the Okta API](https://github.com/articulate/terraform-provider-okta/tree/master/okta)

-7. Limitations
+## Limitations of the Okta provider
 	* Customization Settings, exept template email
 	* User Mappings
 	* API	integrations on preconfigured applications, such as AWS SAML App.